-Of course this may not necessarily prove that they don’t rank them, but more than likely that there’s no one making these sites yet or they aren’t on a big enough trust level with Google to rank high enough (something I will comment on very shortly that is also pivotal).
+Of course this may not necessarily prove that they don’t rank them, but more than likely that there’s no one making these sites yet or they aren’t on a big enough trust level to rank to rank on Google’s first page results (something I will comment on very shortly that is also pivotal).

 4) I did do a URL search for my friend’s website and it is INDEXED on Google, though it’s rank as of now is very low.
 This certainly does provide evidence to the first point that Google indeed does not care about the extension your website uses: